PhantomInTheWire/Minerva/TechDoc.md

 txt

 #### Phase 1.2: Better Chat and AI Overview

+1. Implement better preprocessing
-1. For files in pdf format or pdf friendly formats(like .docx or .pptx) add a different pre processing layer that semantically converts them into markdown.
+   - For files in pdf format (or pdf friendly formats like .docx or .pptx) add a different pre processing layer that semantically converts them into markdown and JSON for llm processing.
+   - This will be useful for designing the next overview feature

 2. Develop Sectional Overview
-	- GraphQL for nested Query ({text, summary, sectional quiz, more text ....}, look at the diagrams and wiremesh for broader idea)
+   - Organize and optimize the markdown using smaller specialized models and make it look eye candy on the frontend.
+   - Add sectional quizes and revision checkpoints etc to help track user progress.
+	- The API for this would be GraphQL instead of REST since this is something that must be queried on demand as the contents being retrieved can be large, and the query responds with  nested JSON objects.

-   - It should look very nice and have a optional chat bot pop up on the right/left side bar that can take into context anything the user selects and doubts
+   - It should have a optional chat bot pop up on the right/left side bar that can take into context anything the user selects and doubts

 #### Phase 1.3: Quiz Engines and personalisation

 1. Genere Quiz based on uploaded content
    - should include single correct and multiple correct questions
    - It should have context on the kind of questions that the user got correct or wrong in the overview section